maciejkos/IA-experiment/README.md

 # IA-experiment
 Experiment in decision-making and information seeking behavior.
 Code in Python (including webapp2) and JS.
+Deployed on Google App Engine.